 “We analyze a variety of matrices including water, soil, air and liquid waste samples.
 I oversee and manage our workflows,” says Gemmill.
 Here at Adirondack Environmental, we analyze a wide range of parameters, both organic and inorganic including polychlorinated biphenyls (PCBs), pesticides, asbestos, trace metals and a whole range of organic volatile and semi-volatile compounds for many different industries.

-“We purchased our first set of SPEs in 2005 (from Horizon).
+“We purchased our first set of SPEs in 2005 (from Horizon Technology, now part of Biotage).
 It was a no-brainer purchase for us because we wanted to reduce labor and solvent costs “ says Gemmill.
 “SPE used much less solvent than a typical separatory funnel extraction.”
 Initially, the units were exclusively used for oil and grease analyses, but we quickly saw the advantages and were able to adapt the SPEs for other organic analyses.